feonit/olap-cube-js/README.md

 ## Todo
 In future versions:

-- Add a new interface for roll-up and drill-down methods
+- Add a new interface for roll-up, drill-down, dice, slice methods
-- Add a new interface for adding / removing facts
+- Add a new interface for adding, removing facts
 - Add validation for all public methods
 - Fix using forgotten otherProps (additional attributes of the members)
-- Add eslint
 - Fix test cover
 - Remove responsibility for "id" prop at facts
 - Update code with JsDoc
 - Update readme file (rename Set to Space?)
-- Update simplify spec tests
 - Add method delete empty cells(+ to example)
 - Add amd/umd/common/ES6 builds
 - Add exclude set param
-- Security protection for the "id" property in members
+- Security protection for the "id" and "<dimension>_id" property in members
-- Add optional parameter name "id"
+- Add options for "id" or genericId method
 - Add support for single keyProp in schema
 - Update method addMember without rollup options (then more than one member will be added)
 - Add unbalanced, ragged hierarchies, multiple hierarchies (each cube dimension can contains more then one hierarchies, dimension with both fiscal and calendar years is one classic example)
 - Add Speed tests
 - Add calculated members
+- Add empty cells
 - Add MDX query language